Table of Contents

 When To Dispute a Credit Card Charge

-There are a few different times when disputing a credit card charge makes sense.
-Here are examples of when a person might consider a dispute.
+There are a few different times when a person can dispute a credit card charge, including the examples below.

 Fraudulent Charges

-If it does appear to be a fraudulent charge after review, report it immediately.
+If the charge does appear to be fraudulent after review, report it immediately.
+(There is no time limit to reporting a charge related to fraud, but you’ll likely want to report it right away.)
 By law, you can’t be held liable for more than $50 in fraudulent charges, and many credit card issuers have a $0 liability policy.
 This would mean you wouldn’t have to worry about the charge at all, let alone any interest that may have accrued based on the APR on a credit card.

 Billing Errors

-For example, if the credit card issuer sends a bill to the wrong address, which interferes with the cardholder paying their bill on time, they can dispute any credit card interest or late fees that have accrued.
+For example, if the credit card issuer sends a bill to the wrong address, which interferes with the cardholder paying their bill on time, the cardholder can dispute any credit card interest or late fees that have accrued.

 A credit card bill can also have numerical errors if the charges were incorrectly totaled.
 Any bill with the wrong date or amount included on it can also count as a billing error, such as if you pay taxes with a credit card but the total reflected in your statement is different than what you actually paid.